Type-safe bitwise operations - TL;DR

 Which means, on the meta-level the typeset {E, complement<E>} and the operation ∼, & and ∣ form a two-element Boolean algebra.

-For the rare case where
+For the rare cases where

 -